-Once you are in the Read Online view, you can scroll through the content on the left side of the screen and click directly on the chapter title.
+In the Read Online view, you can scroll through content on the left-hand side and click on chapters and sections within chapters to navigate directly to them.

-Click on the arrow to the left of the chapter title to view the specific pages that the search keywords appear on
+After searching for keywords, click on the arrow to the left of the chapter title to view the specific pages that the keywords appear on.

 For more tips on how to use ProQuest eBooks, please watch this short tutorial video provided by ProQuest: